MicLieg/LinuxGSM-Docs/networking/ports.md

 Ensure the game server ports are bound and listening before anything else.
 You can check if your server is actually listening by using `./gameserver details` if a port is bound and listening then the `LISTEN` column will not be zero.

 {% hint style="info" %}
 Depending on the game server not all ports will listen.
-However, a good rule is that the game and query ports will typically listen.&#x20;
+However, a good rule is that the game and query ports will typically listen.
 {% endhint %}

 ```